-“Our skin’s pH balance is between 4.5 and 5.5,” Benjamin explains.
-“If a product with a pH higher than our natural pH level is applied to the skin, then it is considered alkaline—and alkaline is a breeding ground for bacteria.”
-If you have acne-prone skin, Benjamin recommends picking products that are either pH balanced (they’ll usually say this on the label) or slightly acidic, so they don’t exacerbate the problem.
-In the end, the lower the pH balance, the more the acid in the peel will affect your cells—the importance is finding the right balance for your skin type.
+Our skin’s pH balance is between 4 and 6.
+Benjamin adds, “If a product with a 7 pH or higher is applied to the skin, then it is considered alkaline—and alkaline is a breeding ground for bacteria.”
+If you have acne-prone skin, Benjamin recommends picking products that are pH balanced (they’ll usually say this on the label), so they don’t exacerbate the problem.
+In the end, the lower the pH balance, the more the acid in the peel will affect your cells, according to Benjamin—the importance is finding the right balance for your skin type.

 If you thought peels were only for those with wrinkles, you thought wrong.
 “Young teens with acne can safely be treated with peels twice a month until their acne has cleared up,” Benjamin says.
 “A typical corrective treatment plan is every two weeks for acne, and every three weeks for hyperpigmentation.”